 Ultimately, a surgeon may remove the protruding part of the disc.
 But there is a relatively high recurrence rate—due to the surgical approach itself or failure of the annulus to heal.
 Fusion of the opposing vertebral bodies is an option that does relieve the pain however limits spinal motion and leads to arthritis above and below the area that was fused.

 What is new in spinal care is the identification of the cells involved in annulus regeneration—first in the neonatal cells of mice and now in adult humans.
 These progenitor cells proliferate and differentiate into collagen expressing anulocytes (cells specific to the annulus).
-Novel therapies, including injections of growth factors from platelets and birth tissues (such as amniotic fluid donated from healthy C-sections), are now being deployed to stimulate a healing process in patients who present with an injured annulus and disc disease.
+Novel therapies, including injections of growth factors from platelets and other sources, are now being deployed to stimulate a healing process in patients who present with an injured annulus and disc disease.

 The degeneration of the intervertebral disc is itself a stimulus for further disc disease progression.
 What this means is that, as disc degeneration begins, the normal cells of the disc are affected by the harmful enzymes released by the dying cells.
 Removing these dying cells with novel injection compounds and changing the environment from catabolic (degradative) to anabolic, appears to promote both disc healing and regeneration.

 The complex role of inflammation at the disc level is just becoming understood; it’s both a positive and a negative.
 The initial inflammation from an injury recruits the body’s own stem cell (or progenitor cell) derived self-repair cells.
 This is a critical step in the healing process.
 Chronic inflammation, though, leads to a breakdown of the collagen tissue and degeneration of the structures.